NBSutton98/COM-Documentation/docs/task3.md

 - Navigate to the [website](https://expressjs.com/en/starter/hello-world.html)
 - Copy the app.listen boiler plate from the website

-## Testing app.listen
+## Testing our app.listen
-- app.listen message and test
+- Change our app.listen message to custom message
-- test on local house site
+- open up a browser of your choice and type: **localhost:3000\**
-- change destination/pages
+- see our custom message